gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 - Backup creation for safety
 - **Database Management**:
   - Downloads latest database from previous release before sync
-  - Falls back to `yugioh-superdb-v0.sqlite` for bootstrapping
   - Creates fresh database if no previous versions exist
-  - Forces creation of initial release when no previous releases exist (bootstrap)

 ### 📋 **Comprehensive Logging**